 To tackle this task, we reached out to four Hermosillo specialists: Alejandra Ramos, Jesus Torres, Rosalba Velarde, and Servando Camargo.
 We gathered their insights and developed them through 4 fundamental topics: the concept, important considerations for success, the process, and the benefits.

 There are many ways to build a long-lasting, quality building.
 Tilt-up construction is one of them.
-It consists of the construction of the exterior structure of a building by lifting fabricated concrete walls that will function as the shell of the building.
+It consists in constructing the exterior structure of a building by lifting fabricated concrete walls that will function as the shell of said building.
 This method can be employed on any type of project.
-Nevertheless, it is particularly useful when your client faces a tight delivery schedule or wants to maximize the visual appearance of the building while keeping future maintenance costs low.
+Nevertheless, it’s particularly useful when your client faces a tight delivery schedule or wants to maximize the visual appearance of the building while keeping future maintenance costs low.

 The concept of Tilt-up construction is straightforward.
 In a (very) simplified way, it can be broken down into three steps: design, construction, and panel lifting.